nehaljwani/team.exiv2.org/book/IMaEA.md

 In July 2017 we received our first security CVE.
 Not a pleasant experience.
 The security folks started hitting us with fuzzed files.
 These are files which violate format specifications and can cause the code to crash.
 We responded with v0.27 which will have regular "dot" releases to provide security fixes.
 Managing frequent releases and user correspondence consumes lots of my time.

-In parallel with "the dots", major work is being carried to prepare Exiv2 for the future.
-Luis, Dan and Rosen are worked on v0.28 which we hoped to release in 2021.
-This involved refactoring a lot of code into C++11.
-Due to the covid crisis, this project was terminated and the C++11 code was ported to branch 'main' and included in Exiv2 v1.00.
+In parallel with "the dots", major work was done by Luis, Dan and Rosie to prepare Exiv2 for the future on the 'master' branch.
+Due to the covid crisis, this project was terminated and the C++11 code has been ported to branch 'main'.

-I'm delighted by the work done by Dan, Luis and Kevin to deal with the assault of the security people.
-I believe we are responding effectively to security issues.
-None-the-less, they dominated the development of Exiv2 for at least two years.
+I'm delighted by the work done by Dan, Luis and Kev to deal with the assault of the security people.
+I believe we are responding effectively.
+None-the-less, they have dominated development of Exiv2 for several years.
 Many ideas could not be pursued because security consumed our engineering resources.

 [TOC](#TOC)
 <div id="future"/>
 ### Future Development Projects

 The code is in good shape, our release process is solid and we have comprehensive user documentation.
-As photography develops, there will be many new cameras and more image formats.
+As photography develops, there will be many new cameras and image formats.
 Exiv2 Video support is weak and was deprecated in v0.27.
 It will be removed in v1.00.
 One day a contributor will re-engineer the video code.

 A long standing project for Exiv2 is a **unified metadata container**.
 There is an implementation of this in the unstable branch of the SVN repository.
 Currently we have three containers for Exif, Iptc and Xmp.
 This is clumsy.
 We also have a restriction of one image per file.
 Perhaps both restrictions have a common solution.
 The **unified metadata container** will be included in Exiv2 v1.00.